Architecture of Planetary Boundaries

 Knowledge and Practices of Repair

-Coordinated by Pierre Dufour, Chief Architect for Historic Monuments and founder of Antoine Dufour Architectes, this two-semester course provides an in-depth understanding of the knowledge required to work on existing buildings.
-It focuses in particular on climatic and hygrothermal issues through a series of theoretical lectures, site visits and practical exercises.
-Students develop the skills needed to assess existing buildings and use equipment to measure the energy performance of architectural elements.
-They will deepen their knowledge of repair, renovation and transformation techniques, taking into account the sustainability of the solutions considered, their energy performance and their impact on thermal comfort.
-Presentations by architects, engineers and craftsmen will enrich the programme by providing opportunities for discussion of case studies that are emblematic of the contemporary challenges of working with existing structures.
+Spanning two semesters, this course deepens the knowledge required to intervene in existing buildings.
+It focuses in particular on climatic and hygrothermal issues through theoretical lectures, site visits and practical exercises.
+Students develop skills related to the diagnosis of existing buildings and to the use of measurement devices for assessing the energy performance of architectural elements.
+The course addresses techniques of repair, renovation and transformation, taking into account the durability of proposed solutions, their energy performance and their impact on thermal comfort.
+Contributions from architects, engineers and craftspeople enrich the programme through discussions of emblematic case studies.

 Architecture and its Ecosystems